oroinc/documentation/backend/api/how-to.rst

 Configure an Extended Many-To-One Association
 ---------------------------------------------

-For information about extended associations, see the |Associations| topic.
+For information about this type of associations, see the :ref:`multi-target associations <book-entities-extended-entities-multi-target-associations>` topic.

 Depending on the current entity configuration, each association resource (e.g. attachment) can be assigned to one of the resources (e.g. user, account, contact) that support such associations.